-The AMR Action Fund, a ground-breaking partnership from over 20 leading biopharmaceutical companies, was launched in 2020 to invest nearly $1 billion to strengthen and accelerate antibiotic development.
-Its ambition is to bring between two and four new antibiotics to patients by 2030.
-The Fund received investments of more than US$140 million from the European Investment Bank, Wellcome Trust, the Novo Nordisk Foundation and the Boehringer Ingelheim Foundation.
-Its goal is to ensure there is a sustainable pipeline of new antibiotics to fight the highest priority bacterial threats, by harnessing the investment, expertise and political will needed.
-This provides much needed short-term support; however, it is only a bridging mechanism, recognising in its mission that further policy reforms are required to ensure a sustainable anti-microbial ecosystem.
+The AMR Action Fund, a ground-breaking partnership involving over 20 leading biopharmaceutical companies, was introduced in 2020 to invest nearly $1 billion to enhance and expedite antibiotic development.
+The Fund’s ambition is to bring between two and four new antibiotics to patients by 2030.
+While the Fund offers crucial short-term support, it functions primarily as a bridging mechanism.
+Its mission acknowledges that further policy reforms are required to ensure a sustainable antimicrobial ecosystem.

-There is currently broad consensus on the need for both push and pull incentives to address the lack of new anti-microbials.
-Push incentives de-risk early research, while pull incentives support ‘end-to-end’ development including late-stage R&D and reward success for developing a new anti-microbial.
-These are complementary as they seek to address different barriers to the development of new anti-microbials, but ultimately need to work together.
+There is widespread agreement on the need for both push and pull incentives to address the lack of R&D of new antimicrobials.
+Push and pull incentives are complementary, as they seek to address different barriers to the development of new antimicrobials, but ultimately need to work together.
 Significant progress has been made in the implementation of push incentives.
-However, a lack of pull incentives remains.
+Nonetheless, a deficit in pull incentives persists.

 - A framework for assessing the potential net benefits realised through Transferable Exclusivity Extension (TEE) as an incentive for development of novel antimicrobials: FINAL REPORT get_app